 - Maryland Laws

-Personal short term disability benefits in Maryland provide income replacement in the event of a covered accident or illness.
+MD does not offer state temporary benefits.
+Personal short term disability policies in Maryland provide income replacement in the event of a covered accident or illness.
 Break that statement down into parts for a clearer explanation of how the policies work: income replacement benefits, and covered medical conditions.

 Income Replacement Totals